Sequential Monte Carlo Bandits: Background and preliminaries

-In many science and engineering problems, data are acquired sequentially in time, and one is interested in learning about the state of the world as observations are collected.
-In these circumstances, one needs to infer all the unknown quantities in an online fashion.
-Furthermore, it is likely that the underlying parameters evolve over time.
-If the dynamics are modeled with known linearity and Gaussianity assumptions, then one can analytically obtain the posterior distributions of interest in closed form: \ie the celebrated Kalman~\cite{j-Kalman1960} filter.

-On the contrary, practical scenarios often require more lax assumptions: nonlinear functions, uncertainty on parameters, non-Gaussian distributions, etc. For these cases, sequential importance sampling (SIS), also known as sequential Monte Carlo (SMC)~\cite{b-Doucet2001} or particle filtering (PF)~\cite{ib-Djuric2010}, has been shown to be of great flexibility and value\cite{b-Ristic2004,j-Leeuwen2009,j-Ionides2006,j-Creal2012}.
-These are simulation-based methods that provide a convenient solution to computing online approximations to posterior distributions.
+The sequential counterpart of IS, also known as sequential Monte Carlo (SMC)~\citep{b-Doucet2001} or particle filtering (PF)~\citep{ib-Djuric2010}, provides a convenient solution to computing approximations to posterior distributions with sequential or recursive formulations.
+In SMC, one considers a proposal distribution that factorizes ---often, but not necessarily--- over time, \ie